|

 RA-42 Notes:

-The radio adapter is installed into the case - "board first".
+The radio adapter is installed into the case - "board first" - solder side down - parts up.
 Clean up any flash on the inner surface of the case, and, when necessary, make the clearance for the DB9 radio connector.
 Then - orienting the board correctly (the USB hole is the smaller one), place the circuit board into the box and press it down over the four stand-off "pins" in the four corners of box.
 The lid snaps on holding the circuit board in place.
 Yes - it's really that simple!
 Holes in the lid allow viewing the LEDs.
 Radio adapter boards can be built with the LEDs seated against the printed circuit board or the leads left longer and positioned so the lenses protrude (some) through the lid.
 If the LEDs are mounted flush against the board, the filamant can be used to bring the light to the outer surface.

-Secure PayPal Ordering - Use down arrow to make color choice selection.
+Secure Online Ordering - Use down arrow to make color choice selection.

-Quantity can be changed at PayPal after pressing the "Add to Cart" button.
+Quantity can be changed after pressing the "Add to Cart" button.

 Plastic RA-DRA Case - Make a color choice using the drop-down arrow.